Problem-3 (discounted payback period method)

 (2) Conclusion:

-Because the discounted payback period is longer than 4-year period, the investment is not desirable.
+Because the discounted payback period is longer than 4-year period, this investment is not desirable.